Get Your API Keys

 For server-side API calls (API routes, Server Actions, background jobs):

-import { createConfig } from '@sylphx/sdk'
+import { createClient } from '@sylphx/sdk'

-// Create once, reuse everywhere
+// Create once, reuse everywhere — one env var, parsed as a URI

-export const config = createConfig({
+export const sylphx = createClient(process.env.SYLPHX_URL!)

 // For REST API access (OpenAPI client)